 Although my main interest continues to be the world of early modern medicine and science, politics and economy, my strong interest in the history of biopower also drives my second project which takes me right into the twentieth century.
 Here, I focus on the how visual and material culture shapes these biopolitical agenda.
 Jointly written with Roger Cooter, The Spectacle of Hygiene: Capitalism, Visual Culture and Medicine in Britain and Germany, 1880s-1930s, investigates the close relationship between the rise of modern liberal governmental practices, forms of capitalism and the rise of modern science and medicine.
 Focussing on late nineteen- and early twentieth-century health and hygiene exhibitions and the budding advertisement industry around individual health and hygiene, we argue, that in order to understand why people began to take care of their bodies, and why physical fitness and productivity became so central to Western societies, we need to link the hygienic discourses firmly to the logics and practices of free market capitalism and Western conception of the individual in (neo)liberalism.
 Particularly around the turn of the 20th century, we claim, these discourses differed greatly in Germany and Britain due to fundamentally different understandings around the question of human nature.

-My interest in the history and strategie of medicine, biopower and its relationship to socioeconomic rights are further explored in a Leverhulme Trust-funded International Network titled 'Rights, Duties and the Politics of Obligation: Socioeconomic Rights in History' (2015-2018) which I am co-directing with my colleague Dr Charles Walton.
-Network partner institutions include Harvard University, Sciences Po (Paris), the Wissenschaftszentrum Berlin fuer Sozialforschung (WZB), the Leibniz Institute, and the University of Lausanne.
+My interest in the history and strategy of medicine, biopower and its relationship to socioeconomic rights are further explored in a Leverhulme Trust-funded International Network titled 'Rights, Duties and the Politics of Obligation: Socioeconomic Rights in History' (2015-2018) which co-directed with Dr Charles Walton.
+Network partner institutions included Harvard University, Sciences Po (Paris), the Wissenschaftszentrum Berlin fuer Sozialforschung (WZB), the Leibniz Institute, and the University of Lausanne.

 - Being Human: Human Nature from the Renaissance to Freud (HI281)